 Love the look of black window frames?
 If you want to paint your own, here’s one quick and easy DIY tutorial!
 Get the beautiful modern black windows for any interior room!

 We’ve been living with our newly renovated Kitchen for just over a month now and I’m still in love with the changes we made.
 So far everything has held up beautifully!
-We’re still having guests over that hadn’t seen the changes and they are always shocked to learn that we did all of the work in just one weekend!
-One kitchen project that I hadn’t shared on the blog, but was done before our kitchen makeover was our DIY Painted Black Window Frames.
-It took just a few hours and was the perfect solution for our future kitchen plans!
+One of the biggest changes we made in this space was our DIY painted black window frames!

 *The spray paint in this post was provided by Rustoleum.
 This post may contain affiliate links.
 When you buy a product through one of my links, I get a commission at no cost to you!
 For more information, see my disclosure page.*

 My husband and I debated this “black window” idea for quite a while, lol.
-He had some valid reasons for not wanting to paint the window, but I knew that it would look amazing with a black window frame – especially after our kitchen makeover was done.
+He had some valid reasons for not wanting to paint the window, primarily questioning whether or not it would last, but I knew that it would look amazing with a black window frame – so we went for it.

 In a few years, we plan to add an addition to our home.
 When we do that, three of our current windows will no longer look outside, so we are planning to use these windows in our new garage in the addition.
 My husband’s main concern with painting the kitchen window, is that it wouldn’t match his other windows – he didn’t want one black window and two white ones.
 So we set out to find a temporary solution that looked nicer than duck tape stuck on the trim.
 Our solution was Rustoleum Peel Coat Spray Paint!

 The method we used to paint our window frames black here is different than the method we used on our exterior windows a couple of years later.